-And it makes sense why.
-On the Hook you have 120mm of travel on the fork with 160mm mechanical disc brakes and $200 less than what you pay for a comparable brand at the bike shop.
+The Hook is one of the most popular ones that you see kids saving up their money for and investing in.
+You have 120mm of travel on the fork with 160mm mechanical disc brakes and it is $200 less than what you pay for a comparable brand at the bike shop.
 They are a solid build for the money.

 But is the brand to be trusted?
 Are there any Diamondback reviews out there?
 Has anyone tested the brand?
 I mean, get dirt on the tires and trash it!